ABOUT OUR WORK

 About This Project

-Native Climate supports climate adaptation efforts in Native American communities of the Southwest and Northern Plains regions by building new connections between Native wisdom and western scientific data.
-Through two-way information-sharing and relationship-building, Native Climate aims to make climate data more accessible and useful to Tribes in Northern Plains and Southwest Hub regions, and to build awareness nationally about climate impacts and resilience on Native lands.
+The Arid Lands Resilience Project supports agricultural adaptation efforts in Native American communities of the Southwest and Northern Plains regions by building new connections between Native wisdom and western scientific data.
+Through two-way information-sharing and relationship-building, our project team aims to make agricultural and environmental data more accessible and useful to Tribes in Northern Plains and Southwest Hub regions, and to build awareness nationally about adaptation options and resilience on Native lands.

 The project is led by the Desert Research Institute in partnership with the Federally Recognized Tribes Extension Program (FRTEP), University of Nevada, Reno Tribal Extension, University of Montana, Montana State University, University of Arizona Extension, and the USDA Climate Hubs.
 The project team works closely with Native American natural resource, agriculture, and climate leaders; Tribal Extension personnel (FRTEP and Tribal Colleges and Universities); the research community working in Indian Country; Climate services (USDA, USGS, NOAA, State Climatologists); and Native American advisors.